-Upgrading and Additions
+Upgrading and Additions:

 Greenleaf Dollhouses has made some kits that can be upgraded with the Houseworks line of components because the measurements are the same.
 There was a time when they offered working window and door upgrades to some of their dollhouse models, but this is no longer available.
 You might still be able to find these kits on online auction sites.

-This company also offers many specialty and web store exclusive kits, accessories and furniture.
+This company also offers accessories and furniture.

-Assembly Process and Instructions
+Assembly Process and Instructions:

-Most instructions have been updated with lots of real photographs, easy to read steps, great finishing suggestions and fully illustrated schematics, so you know what each and every piece is, even if it falls off the sheet.
+Most instructions have been updated with lots of real photographs, easy to read steps, great finishing suggestions and fully illustrated schematics, so you know what each and every part is, even if it falls off the sheet.